unamohq/Typist/README.md

 # Typist
-Elegant automated typing, for your text rotation needs
+Elegant automated typing, for your text rotation needs.

+**Typist is fully compatible with responsive layouts.**

 ## Demo
 Soon.
 For now here's a (really compressed GIF):